Always a slightly chubby kid, my heaviest weight at age 15 was the start of 15 more years of insane fad diets, starvation, and eating disorders.

 When you are eating every three hours, there will be days the feedings come quickly.
 On other days there is a gnawing in my stomach that last hour.
 Try to distract yourself, drink a glass of water and do something else.
 Don’t be afraid of that hungry feeling- it’s rarely going to be more than an hour – let it remind you of your increasing good health.

 Once you've had small meals all day, you should not be hungry for much in the evening and night.
 I generally eat at 9:00, Noon, 3:00 and 6:00, and then fast until the next morning.
 My largest of the small meals is at noon.
 By the evening, having eaten all day, I don't want a lot, so don't have a large meal in my belly while sleeping.
 Figure out what works for you.
 If you need something late, make it small and low calorie, something mostly to fill you.
-Vegetables, sugar-free jello, a swig of kefir, whatever works for you.
+Like your cheat foods, stick with vegetables, sugar-free jello, a swig of kefir, whatever works for you.

 The Food-Mood Link